 What to do if you need to garnish an employee's wages

-It's a fact of life: Not everyone pays his or her bills.
-Sometimes, when that happens, creditors might turn to a debtor's employer for help through a process called wage garnishment.
-Garnishment is a court-ordered process whereby a person's property is confiscated to pay a debt; in the case of wage garnishment, that property is one's paycheck.
-The federal government protects debtors and sets limits on the amount of wages that can be garnished from an individual.
+Garnishment is a court-ordered process whereby a person's property is confiscated to pay a debt; in the case of a wage garnishment, that property is one's paycheck.
+The federal government protects debtors and sets limits on how much can be garnished from an individual.
 State governments, meanwhile, enforce their own, separate debt collection laws.

 In the wage garnishment process, there are three parties: your employee (the debtor), the party that's owed money (the creditor) and you, the employer (the garnishee).
 As an employer, you're legally bound to comply with wage garnishment court orders.
 It's your responsibility to make the proper deductions from your employee's paycheck and send payments to the creditor.
 Common reasons for wage garnishment include: